env0/terraform-provider-env0/docs/resources/template.md

 - **is_bitbucket_server** (Boolean) true if this template uses bitbucket server repository
 - **is_github_enterprise** (Boolean) true if this template uses github enterprise repository
 - **is_gitlab_enterprise** (Boolean) true if this template uses gitlab enterprise repository
+- **is_terragrunt_run_all** (Boolean) true if this template should execute run-all commands on multiple modules (check https://terragrunt.gruntwork.io/docs/features/execute-terraform-commands-on-multiple-modules-at-once/#the-run-all-command for additional details).
+Can only be true with "terragrunt" template type and terragrunt version 0.28.1 and above
 - **path** (String) terraform / terragrunt file folder inside source code
 - **retries_on_deploy** (Number) number of times to retry when deploying an environment based on this template
 - **retries_on_destroy** (Number) number of times to retry when destroying an environment based on this template